One of today’s diet buzzwords is “clean eating.” How do you define it?

 Why Eat Clean?

-Clean eating addresses a growing concern among many health experts that we’re overloading our bodies with toxins while at the same time undersupplying them with the nutrients we need to detoxify.
+Clean eating came about because of concern among many health experts that we’re overloading our bodies with toxins while at the same time undersupplying them with the nutrients we need to detoxify.

 Indeed, detox diets are another buzzword these days.
-Clean eating is a form of a detox diet that doesn’t pose any health risks as compared to fasts and other popular detox regimens.
+But my definition of clean eating could be seen as a form of a detox diet that doesn’t pose any health risks as compared to fasts and other popular detox regimens.

 Toxins are inevitable part of living.
 Besides getting them from our environment, our bodies even produce toxins as part of the metabolic process.
 As a result, we evolved to be efficient detoxifying machines…if we’re supporting the system.
 But if you eat the average American diet, you’re not.

-- These days, we encounter more toxins than ever before in human history.
-We get them in the food we eat, the air we breathe, the water we drink, the packages we store our food in, the products we use to clean our surroundings, even the lotions and other skin care products we use.
+- It’s said that these days we encounter more toxins than ever before in human history.
+I don’t know if that’s true but I do know that we get toxins in the food we eat (and always have), the air we breathe, the water we drink, the packages we store our food in, the products we use to clean our surroundings, even the lotions and other skin care products we use.

 - At the same time, we tend to eat highly-refined foods that have been stripped of many of the vitamins, minerals, phytonutrients (plant chemicals) and fiber, all of which play a critical role in the detoxification process.

-In a nutshell, clean eating decreases our exposure to toxins by reducing the amount we get in our foods and elsewhere, and at the same time, helps ensure we get the nutrients we need to detoxify the toxins we do encounter.
+In a nutshell, clean eating helps ensure we get the nutrients we need to detoxify the toxins we encounter as a part of everyday living.

 There’s Still Room for Ice Cream